magomimmo/modern-cljs/doc/tutorial-08.md

 Domina library supports both *bubbling* and *capture* event models.
-In the above shopping calculator example we used the domina `listen!` function for handling the mouse `click` event on the *Calculate* button. `listen!` is member of a group of functions defined by domina to use the *bubbling* method of handling DOM events.
+In the above shopping calculator example we used the domina `listen!` function for handling the mouse `click` event on the *Calculate* button. `listen!` is a member of a group of functions defined by domina to use the *bubbling* method of handling DOM events.
 If you want to experience the *capture* method you have just to substitute in the `init` definition the `listen!` call with the corresponding `capture!`